 Future Firefighters is a volunteer service organization associated with the national Fire Exploring program.
-Future Firefighters is a 501(c)3 nonprofit organization, registered under the name Post 19 Booster Committee (EIN 73-1681490).
+Future Firefighters is a 501(c)3 nonprofit organization (EIN 73-1681490).
 The organization supports potential firefighters and teenage boys and girls around the world through three primary areas:

 - Granting U.S.A. and international scholarships/financial aid for firefighter and certification classes

 - Offering multi-national, youth engagement opportunities in coordination with fire departments in different countries

 - Providing educational and participatory programs and activities through FutureFirefighters.org regarding careers in firefighting and acquiring various firefighting certifications

 Future Firefighters provides scholarships (age 17 and above) in four areas:

 - Paramedic training

 Visit the following link for scholarship application forms and instructions: